 To the rear of the cottage is a well-established, pretty, enclosed garden filled with flowers and shrubs.
+There is also a handy laundry room with a washing machine, drying and ironing equipment located in the outbuilding.
 Tucked into a quiet corner is a patio with a garden table and chairs where you can sit, soak in the view, and just listen to the buzzing of the bees and birds singing.

 Lower Ground Floor